neuro-inc/platform-docs/apolo-console/getting-started/clusters.md

 ### How can I request for more credits?

-You can top up your credits by clicking the **Credits** button on the Apolo Console dashboard.
+You can top up your credits by clicking the **Credits** menu on the Apolo Console dashboard.

 You can also contact [support@apolo.us](mailto:support@apolo.us) or corresponding cluster provider to learn about latest discounts and promotions, and then request the top up.